1.9K Reviews | 4.7 Star Rating | 20+ years of experience | 72k+ Patients Treated

 Endoscopy and Tissue Biopsy

-For suspected GI involvement, he performs endoscopic evaluation with targeted biopsy to confirm CMV colitis or other organ-specific disease.
+In case of suspected GI involvement, he conducts endoscopic analysis using specific biopsy in order to confirm completely located CMV colitis or organ specific disease.

 Imaging Studies (if needed)